 Scholé and contemplation | Kids need time to rest.
 To ponder.
 To think about what they’ve learned.

 As you educate your kids, keep the principles in mind.
 Give kids the time and patience they need to learn.
-Model the educational virtues.
+Model educational virtues.
 Remember that repetition is the mother of memory.
-You’ll find all your kids go farther with these principles.
+You’ll find all your kids go further with these principles.

-Even if they don’t eat curriculum for breakfast.
+Even if they don’t eat the curriculum for breakfast.